How to dispute a Synergy bill in Perth: a step-by-step guide

 Before disputing a bill, consider whether the usage is actually correct:

-- Hot water heating fault: An electric hot water system's thermostat stuck on constant reheat can consume 3,000–6,000 kWh in a billing quarter
+- Hot water heating fault: an electric hot water system's thermostat stuck on constant reheat can add roughly 2,000–4,000 kWh over a 60-day billing period

 A quick check: if you can access your smart meter data through My Account, look at the hourly consumption graph.
-A continuous baseline consumption of 3+ kW at 3am when the household is asleep is a clear sign of a fault.
+A typical household's overnight baseline while everyone's asleep sits around 0.2–0.5 kW.
+If yours is running well above that at 3am, that's a clear sign something is drawing power it shouldn't be.

 Rights regarding payment during a dispute